dyakonoff/cuba-validation/README.md

 [Product.java](orderman/modules/global/src/com/haulmont/dyakonoff/orderman/entity/Product.java)

-Which is reflected as `create unique index IDX_ORDERMAN_PRODUCT_UNQ on ORDERMAN_PRODUCT (NAME, MEASURE)` in generated DDL.
+Which adds `create unique index IDX_ORDERMAN_PRODUCT_UNQ on ORDERMAN_PRODUCT (NAME, MEASURE)` to generated DDL.

 [Top](#content)

 ### Single field constraints

 Let's go through other standard JPA annotations that were designed for data validation.
-As I mentioned before most of them came from [`javax.validation.constraints` namespace](https://javaee.github.io/javaee-spec/javadocs/javax/validation/constraints/package-summary.html), although couple are from `javax.persistence`, `javax.validation` and `org.hibernate.validator.constraints`.
-You can take a look at [CUBA documentation section about bean validation](https://doc.cuba-platform.com/manual-6.9/bean_validation_constraints.html).
+As I mentioned before most of them came from [`javax.validation.constraints` namespace](https://javaee.github.io/javaee-spec/javadocs/javax/validation/constraints/package-summary.html), although some are from `javax.persistence`, `javax.validation` and `org.hibernate.validator.constraints`.
+For details, you can take a look at [CUBA documentation section about bean validation](https://doc.cuba-platform.com/manual-6.9/bean_validation_constraints.html).

-Some of these annotations can be configured from CUBA studio in VALIDATION section (list of constraints available varies for different entity field's types).
+Some of these annotations can be configured from CUBA studio in VALIDATION section (list of constraints available varies for different entity field types).

 ![Figure 4: JPA validation tab](resources/jpa_validation_tab.png)